MeisterProepper/multirate-fir-filterbank-hls/README.md

 The ILA was specifically used to compare latency and internal timing differences between the filter architectures.
 Because every filter shared the same interface, the AXI stream behavior could be evaluated consistently across all implementations.

 ---

-### Detailed Hardware Observations for Selected Filter Architectures

-During the on-board evaluation, five representative filter architectures were examined in more detail.
-Although all variants shared the same AXI4-Stream interface and integrated seamlessly into the audio pipeline, their behavior during live operation revealed clear architectural differences.

-#### 1. Direct Form FIR

-The direct-form FIR displayed the highest overall resource usage for a fully parallel implementation.
-In real-time playback, it showed:

-- stable and predictable latency,
-- very low group delay variation,
-- a frequency response that matched the MATLAB reference almost exactly.

-However, the long adder chain in the direct structure resulted in the highest critical path among all single-rate implementations.

-#### 2. Transposed Form FIR

-The transposed architecture achieved:

-- significantly improved pipelining,
-- reduced critical path length,
-- more efficient mapping onto DSP slices.

-On hardware, this resulted in noticeably lower latency and better timing margins.
-Its measured frequency response matched the direct-form implementation, but with a cleaner AXI-stream timing profile captured in the ILA.

-#### 3. Multirate FIR (Decimator – Kernel – Interpolator)

-The multirate structure reduced the internal processing rate and therefore:

-- achieved the largest computational savings,
-- showed the lowest DSP usage relative to its frequency selectivity,
-- produced a very smooth and stable output signal.

-Hardware measurements showed a frequency response nearly identical to the single-rate versions, but with significantly reduced filter order and power consumption.
-The AXI stream exhibited short bursts of activity corresponding to the decimation/interpolation behavior, which were correctly handled by the pipeline.

-#### 4. Cascaded Multistage Filter

-The cascaded version split the filtering task across multiple smaller stages.
-This provided:

-- a substantial reduction in required filter order per stage,
-- improved numerical stability,
-- shorter combinational paths.

-On hardware, the cascaded filter showed excellent timing behavior.
-The frequency response captured with the network analyzer clearly reflected the combined effect of all stages and closely matched the MATLAB design.
-The modular structure also made this variant the easiest to debug and analyze using the ILA.

-#### 5. Halfband Cascaded Filter

-The Halfband-based implementation was the most efficient structure tested.
-Thanks to its inherent coefficient symmetry and the high number of zero coefficients, it required:

-- the fewest multiplications,
-- very low DSP usage,
-- the shortest latency among the multistage variants.

-The hardware measurements confirmed the expected wide transition bands and the characteristic ±0.5 dB ripple at midband.
-AXI streaming remained perfectly continuous even with the aggressive coefficient sparsity, demonstrating the robustness of the HLS-generated IP.

-### Summary

-The five selected filter variants demonstrated how architectural choices directly impact hardware behavior.
-While all designs performed correctly, the Halfband and multirate/cascaded structures offered the best trade-off between resource usage, latency, and spectral performance during real-time testing.

----